soler2000/com.lightwaverf/README.md

 # Homey App for Lightwave RF / Siemens

- This app supports LightwaveRF devices, further functionality will be added however this currently supports switching of sockets and lamps.
+ This app supports LightwaveRF devices, this currently supports switching of sockets and lamps, dimming, flashing of lights and door bell sensing.

  Version 0.0.5